zulip/zulip/templates/corporate/case-studies/end-point-case-study.md

 > Director of Immersive & Geospatial division at End Point

-Zulip also enables real-time system monitoring, with error alerts sent into a dedicated stream for each system.
+Zulip also enables real-time system monitoring, with error alerts sent into a dedicated channel for each system.
 Alejandro relies on Zulip’s clear record of what’s been happening with each installation, which combines automated alerts with discussion by the team.
 “I use [search](/help/search-for-messages) quite a bit,” Alejandro says.
 “Being able to filter by user and search term, and look at